remoteoss/json-schema-form/CONTRIBUTING.md

     1. Choose the tag matching the newest version.
     2. Leave the title empty
     3. Copy the new part of the CHANGELOG to the description.

+## How it works

+This is a high level overview of how the library works and what its main components are.

+## Architecture Overview

+The code is organized into clear, focused modules to provide a clear separation of concerns and allow us to unit test each individual part of the library.

+### Main entry point

+- `src/index.ts` re-exports `createHeadlessForm` & `modifySchema`
+- `src/form.ts` defines  `createHeadlessForm` the main entry point to the library and orchestrates **field generation** and **validation**

+### Field generation

+- `src/field/schema.ts` implements generation of fields that can be used to build user interfaces from
+  - `buildFieldSchema` is the main function that builds a field for any given schema, we assume that the root schema is always of type `object`
+  - The rest of this modules implements helper functions for mapping the different schema types to corresponding fields

+### Validation Logic

+- `src/validation/schema.ts` provides the `validateSchema` function which can validate a JSON value against a given schema and returns validation errors in the form of `ValidationError[]`
+- `validateSchema` calls all type or keyword specific validation functions such as `validateObject`, `validateArray`, `validateString`, `validateAnyOf` , `validateCondition`, etc. and combine their returned validation errors
+- Those validation functions apply their validation logic when needed or simply return `[]`
+- When those functions need to validate a nested schema or `subschema` as the spec calls it, they recursively call `validateSchema`

+### Validation Error Handling

+- `src/errors/index.ts` defines the `ValidationError` type return from the validation functions
+- `src/errors/messages.ts` defines `getErrorMessage` which translates validation errors into human readable error messages which can be shown in a UI, these error messages are returned when calling `handleValidation` on a form as part of the `ValidationResult`

+## Configuration options

+`createHeadlessForm` takes an options object with three properties: [CreateHeadlessFormOptions](https://github.com/remoteoss/json-schema-form/blob/main/next/src/form.ts)

+- `initialValues` values to be used when initially rendering a form
+- `strictInputType` when true, each `['x-jsf-presentation'].inputType` must be present for each schema property
+- `validationOptions` an object that specifies options specific to validation, these options are here mainly for dragon and are disabled by default
+    - `treatNullAsUndefined`
+        - when true, a `null` value will be considered absent when validated against a schema
+        - per the json-schema spec `null` is a perfectly valid value that can be validated, for example with a schema like `{ "type": "null" }` that only allows a `null` value
+        - providing a `null` value to a schema like `{ "type": "string" }` should result in a validation error as the value’s type does not match
+        - json-schema-form v0 does not return this error and all our forms rely on this, form fields that have not been filled, even hidden ones, will cause `null` values to be passed which would result in validation errors in nearly every form
+        - dragon’s `useCreateHeadlessForm` hook enables this option by default
+    - `allowForbiddenValues`
+        - when true, validating a value against a `false`  schema will not result in a validation error
+        - when validating any value against a schema that is `false` the json-schema spec says that this is a validation error, as `false` means “you must not provide a value to this schema”
+        - we frequently use `false` schemas when we conditionally hide properties by setting them to `false`
+        - as mentioned above, dragon passes `null` values for hidden fields to `handleValidate`
+        - dragon’s `useCreateHeadlessForm` hook enables this option by default